aws/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.AspNetCoreServer/README.md

 Amazon.Lambda.AspNetCoreServer creates this `IHostBuilder` and configures all of the default settings needed to run the ASP.NET Core application in Lambda.

-There are 2 `Init` methods that can be overriden to customize the `IHostBuilder`.
+There are two `Init` methods that can be overridden to customize the `IHostBuilder`.
 The most common customization is to override the `Init(IWebHostBuilder)` method and set the startup class via the `UseStartup` method.
 To customize the `IHostBuilder` then override the `Init(IHostBuilder)`. **Do not call `ConfigureWebHostDefaults` when overriding `Init(IHostBuilder)` because Amazon.Lambda.AspNetCoreServer will call `ConfigureWebHostDefaults` when creating the `IHostBuilder`.
-By calling `ConfigureWebHostDefaults` in the `Init(IHostBuilder)` method causes the `IWebHostBuilder` to be configured twice.**
+By calling `ConfigureWebHostDefaults` in the `Init(IHostBuilder)` method, the `IWebHostBuilder` will be configured twice.**

 If you want complete control over creating the `IHostBuilder` then override the `CreateHostBuilder` method.
 When overriding the `CreateHostBuilder` method neither of the `Init` methods will be called unless the override calls the base implementation.
 When overriding `CreateHostBuilder` it is recommended to call `ConfigureWebHostLambdaDefaults` instead of `ConfigureWebHostDefaults` to configure the `IWebHostBuilder` for Lambda.

-If the `CreateWebHostBuilder` is overriden in an ASP.NET Core 3.1 application then only the `IWebHostBuilder` is used for bootstrapping using the same pattern that ASP.NET Core 2.1 applications use. `CreateHostBuilder` and `Init(IHostBuilder)` will not be called when `CreateWebHostBuilder` is overriden.
+If the `CreateWebHostBuilder` is overridden in an ASP.NET Core 3.1 application then only the `IWebHostBuilder` is used for bootstrapping using the same pattern that ASP.NET Core 2.1 applications use. `CreateHostBuilder` and `Init(IHostBuilder)` will not be called when `CreateWebHostBuilder` is overridden.